Domestication of Foreign Judgments

 The Law Offices of Paul A. Humbert, P.L. will discuss your problem with you.
 Our goal is to work harmoniously with our clients on their cases while developing an optimal strategy for the best possible outcome.

 For more information on enforcement of foreign judgments, contact the Law Offices of Paul A. Humbert, P.L. today!
-We can help you achieve an optimal outcome in court.
+We can help you achieve an optimal outcome in Florida court.

 Paul is licensed to practice law in the following courts: